 OE.PLATFORM The TOE relies upon a trustworthy computing platform for its execution.
+This includes the underlying operating system and any discrete execution environment provided to the software within compliance of the applied enterprise security policy.

+TOE.

-This includes the underlying operating system and any discrete execution environment provided to the TOE.
-OE.PROPER_USER The user of the application software is not willfully negligent or hostile, and uses the software within compliance of the applied enterprise security policy.
-OE.PROPER_ADMIN The administrator of the application software is not careless, willfully negligent or hostile, and administers the software within compliance of the applied enterprise security policy.
+OE.PROPER USER The user of the application software is not willfully negligent or hostile, and uses the hostile, and administers the software within compliance of the applied enterprise security policy.

+OE.PROPER\ADMIN The administrator of the application software is not careless, willfully negligent or